 However, very little attention has been paid to forecasting intraday volatility with HAR.
 One closely connected model is that of \citet{engle2012forecasting}, who proposed an intraday volatility forecasting model, where they interpret that conditional volatility of high-frequency returns is a product of daily, diurnal, and stochastic intraday components.
-After the decomposition of raw returns, the authors apply a GARCH model \cite{engle1982autoregressive} to learn the stochastic intraday volatility components.
+After the decomposition of raw returns, the authors apply a GARCH model \citet{engle1982autoregressive} to learn the stochastic intraday volatility components.

-Following the spirit of \citet{engle2012forecasting}, we extend the daily HAR model to intraday scenarios by adding diurnal-effect features, as follows\footnote{Since we use the log-version realized volatility, the multiplication of daily, diurnal, and stochastic intraday components in \citet{engle2012forecasting} translates to addition in our model \eqref{eq:har_diurnal}.}
+Following the spirit of \citet{engle2012forecasting}, we extend the daily HAR model to intraday scenarios by adding diurnal effect and previous intraday component, as follows\footnote{Since we use the log-version realized volatility, the multiplication of daily, diurnal, and stochastic intraday components in \citet{engle2012forecasting} translates to the addition in our model \eqref{eq:har_diurnal}.}